fedora-python/portingguide/source/invoking-python.rst

 The current Python interpreter should be invoked via ``sys.executable``.

-Python provides the filename of the currently running interpreter as :data:`sys.executable`.
+Python provides the path of the currently running interpreter as :data:`sys.executable`.
 This variable should be preferred over ``python`` or other hard-coded commands.